This site may be searched with the use of tags and categories.

 Categories divide posts into a few “big buckets”.
 These are intended for use in browsing.
 They are organised into hierarchies.
 They are used to sum up the main theme of a post.
 Only a limited number are applied to each post.
 Tags are used more liberally and are meant for searching for specific topics.

 Both categories and tags are applied “post-coordinately” as we librarians say.
 So a post on Proto-Maritime phonology is tagged twice, as “Proto-Maritime language” and “phonology”.

 A search on “Proto-Maritime language” alone will get you material on all aspects of that language and a search on “phonology” alone will enable you to compare phonological material across languages.

-Tags are further used to indicate all the subordinate themes in a post.
-The number of tags applied to each post can therefore get quite large.
+Tags are further used to indicate the main subordinate themes in a post.
+The number of tags applied to each post can, therefore, get quite large.

 Search by monthly archive has been disabled.
-I do not post every month and my material is not time-dependent unlike, say, the content of a news blog.
+I don’t post every month and my material is not time-dependent unlike, say, the content of a news blog.